 |Whirlpool WFW85HEFW||4.5 cubic feet||87 kWh/year||$1,099||1,200 rpm|

 If you look at the tables, you’ll see the capacities are a bit similar, with the top-loaders ranging from 4.1 to 5.2 cubic feet and the front-loaders landing between 4.2 and 4.9 cubic feet.
-However, Samsung makes a ginormous 6.0-cubic-foot front-loader, and Kenmore’s 6.2-cubic-foot top-loader even has that beat.
+However, there are mega capacity top-load washers that have 6-cubic-feet or higher capacities.
 As long as your washer has 4.5 cubic feet of space, you should be able to fit king-size comforter in there, or between 15 and 20 pounds of laundry.
 Regardless of size, an agitator may affect how you distribute clothes or towels in the tub and will reduce capacity somewhat.

 Dirty little secret